m

 Street, Swansea) was one of the seven children of WILLIAM QUICK and SARAH EVANS.

-The QUICK family appear to have originally lived in and around the Tiveton area of
+The QUICK family appear to have originally lived in and around the Tiverton area of

 Devon.

-Although much still needs to be researched re this family, what is known is that
+Although much still needs to be reserached re this family, what is known is that

 WILLIAM QUICK, whose occupation was that of a “Shoemaker”, had married a